+As Todoist starts to fill up with tasks, finding information needs to be speedy and efficient.
+That’s where filters come in handy!
 Filters are custom views for your tasks based on specific criteria.
-It can be a task name, due date, project, label, priority, date created, and more.
+You can narrow down your lists according to task name, date, project, label, priority, date created, and more.

 - Click Add to save your filter.